2015 Cotton Bowl Classic (December)

 AT&T Stadium in Arlington, Texas, hosted the Cotton Bowl Classic.

-The 2015 Cotton Bowl Classic was a college football bowl game played on December 31, 2015 at AT&T Stadium in Arlington, Texas.
-The 80th Cotton Bowl Classic was a College Football Playoff semifinal between Alabama and Michigan State with the winner to compete in the 2016 College Football Playoff National Championship.
-It was one of the 2015–16 bowl games that concluded the 2015 FBS football season.
+The 2015 Cotton Bowl Classic (officially known as the College Football Playoff Semifinal at the 2015 Cotton Bowl Classic for sponsorship reasons) was a college football bowl game played on December 31, 2015, at AT&T Stadium in Arlington, Texas.
+The game was the 80th edition of the Cotton Bowl Classic and the second semifinal of the 2015–16 College Football Playoff (CFP), part of the slate of bowl games that concluded the 2015 FBS football season.
+The game featured two of the four teams chosen by the CFP selection committee: the No. 2 Alabama Crimson Tide from the Southeastern Conference (SEC) and the No. 3 Michigan State Spartans from the Big Ten Conference.
+The winner qualified for the 2016 College Football Playoff National Championship against the winner of the other semifinal, hosted by the Orange Bowl.
 The game was broadcast on ESPN, ESPN Deportes, ESPN Radio and XM Satellite Radio.
-It was sponsored by the Goodyear Tire and Rubber Company and was officially known as the College Football Playoff Semifinal at the Goodyear Cotton Bowl Classic.

-Alabama defeated Michigan State 38–0 and later won the National Championship by defeating Clemson in the National Championship game.
+Alabama shut out Michigan State 38–0 to advance to the National Championship Game, where they defeated Clemson to win the championship.

 Teams

 The Cotton Bowl acted as one of the two College Football Playoff semifinal games.
 The two teams selected for the game were No. 2 Alabama and No. 3 Michigan State.
 Michigan State returned to the Cotton Bowl after defeating Baylor in a non-playoff version of the bowl game on January 1, 2015.
 Michigan State became just the third school in history to play in the same bowl twice in a calendar year, joining Auburn, which played in the Gator Bowl on January 1 and December 31, 1954, and Oklahoma, which played in the Sugar Bowl on January 1 and December 31, 1972.

 The game was a rematch of the 2011 Capital One Bowl, where Alabama defeated Michigan State 49–7.